 The Flying Fish Dispute was a dispute between the Caribbean nations of Barbados and Trinidad and Tobago.
 The dispute was sparked by the changing migratory patterns of flying fish which saw this species move away from Barbados and into the waters of Trinidad and Tobago.
 As flying fish are massively important to both the economy and culture of Barbados this led to a significant disagreement between the nations which required the intervention of the international Permanent Court of Arbitration to resolve.

 Flying fish are not a single species of fish.
 Indeed there are over sixty separate species of flying fish throughout the world, with all living in tropical and sub-tropical waters around the equator.
 All are silvery in appearance and look somewhat similar to herrings with the addition of the large pectoral fins which act as wings.
 Flying fish fly (technically glide) by building up speed just below the surface of the water and then jumping out and using their adapted pectoral fins to glide.
 The can remain airborne for around thirty seconds and reach heights of five to six metres and cover distances of up to fifty metres before returning to the water.
 This ability is thought to be an adaptation to escape predators which include tuna, marlin, billfish, sharks, killer whales and dolphins.

 Barbadians have fished for this species for several hundred years, meaning that the flying fish is not only highly commercially important, but has also become intertwined with the island’s history, culture and way of life.
-Barbados is often refers to itself referred to in tourist literature as ‘The Land of the Flying Fish,’ cou cou and flying fish is a traditional Barbadian recipe which has been passed down through generations and become the nation’s national dish is cou cou and flying fish, and a flying fish features on the Barbadian one dollar coin.
+Barbados is often refers to itself referred to in tourist literature as ‘The Land of the Flying Fish,’ cou cou and flying fish is a traditional Barbadian recipe which has been passed down through generations and become the nation’s national dish and a flying fish features on the Barbadian one dollar coin.
 A number of sports teams are also take their names from this species.
 Clearly flying fish are important to Barbados not just economically in terms of employment and fishing jobs, but hold deep cultural significance to the nation.